 Reference: Pons-Estel et al., 2010.

-Women with lupus have a higher chance for complications during pregnancy, including miscarriage, preterm delivery, preeclampsia (a pregnancy-related condition characterized by a dangerous rise in blood pressure and problems with kidney function), and poor growth of the developing baby.
+People with lupus have a higher chance for complications during pregnancy, including miscarriage, preterm delivery, preeclampsia (a pregnancy-related condition characterized by a dangerous rise in blood pressure and problems with kidney function), and poor growth of the developing baby.
 Increased lupus activity, particularly during conception and early in pregnancy, increases the chance for these complications.

-Healthcare providers believe that pregnancy outcomes for women with lupus are better if the disease is well controlled for at least 6 months before becoming pregnant.
+Healthcare providers believe that pregnancy outcomes for people with lupus are better if the disease is well controlled for at least 6 months before becoming pregnant.
 In addition, because lupus increases the risk of pregnancy complications, it is important to keep the disease as inactive as possible during pregnancy.
 Some medications used to treat lupus are not thought to increase pregnancy or breastfeeding risks, while others might be a concern.
 Be sure to talk to your healthcare provider about all of your pregnancy and breastfeeding questions.

 Please see our library of resources below on lupus during pregnancy and breastfeeding.

 - American College of Rheumatology: Lupus

 - Babycenter: Lupus and Breastfeeding

 - Centers for Disease Control and Prevention: Having a Healthy Pregnancy with Lupus

 - Healthy Outcomes in Pregnancy with SLE Through Education of Providers (HOP-STEP): Preparing for Pregnancy

 - Lupus Foundation of America: Planning a Pregnancy when You Have Lupus